 - Leg roller pad provides the articulation necessary for proper form.

-Advantages over the competition:
+Advantages over similar pieces from the competition:

-NOTE: Formerly known as the Varsity Reverse Back Extension
+Note: This item was previously known as the Varsity Reverse Back Extension

 This item is featured in a blog post.
 Read it here.